iZettle/sdk-ios/README.md

  [![CocoaPods](https://img.shields.io/cocoapods/v/iZettleSDK.svg)](https://cocoapods.org/pods/iZettleSDK) [![CocoaPods](https://img.shields.io/cocoapods/p/iZettleSDK.svg)](https://cocoapods.org/pods/iZettleSDK)

+:warning: **Starting May 9, 2022, all the documentation for iOS SDK is available on [Zettle Developer Portal](https://developer.zettle.com).**

+ **The documentation in this repository is no longer maintained.**

+---

 # Zettle SDK for iOS

 The Zettle SDK for iOS lets you accept card payments from any iOS app, using a Zettle card reader.
 It is designed for easy implementation and usage.
 The SDK places a screen over the host application when triggered.
 This screen is used for all interaction.